Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Introduction

 \subsection{Illustration}

-To provide the key intuition for our method, we provide the following simulation.
+To provide the key intuition motivating the bootstrap estimator, we provide the following simulation.
 Consider a binary logistic regression model, $\P(y=1|x,\theta) = 1/(1+e^{-\theta_1x-\theta_0})$.
 We sample the features $x$ from a standard normal and also impose standard normal priors on $\theta_0, \theta_1$.
 Fig.~\ref{fig:illustrative}\textit{(left)} visualizes the data and the true model along with 100 posterior samples from the true Bayesian posterior, obtained using a Markov chain Monte Carlo (MCMC) algorithm.
 Next, we calculate maximum likelihood estimates (MLEs) for the parameters across 100 bootstrapped datasets and show these in Fig.~\ref{fig:illustrative}\textit{(middle)}\textemdash note the remarkable similarity in the posterior and bootstrap samples.
 Finally, we use these MCMC and bootstrap samples to form our estimate of the epistemic uncertainty as per Algorithm~\ref{alg:bootstrap} noting the excellent agreement in Fig.~\ref{fig:illustrative}\textit{(right)}.
-In the remainder of this work, we develop this connection.
+We leverage this connection to study Bayesian MI using bootstrapping, which then allows a comparison with deep ensembles.